Vasudha1905/internship_dataScience/README.md

 > For mini projects:
     Main >> Projects >> LIBRARY_NAME >> upload_file_as_pdf_and_ipynb

-Note:- Other files/resources like csv or any other files should be stored inside Assets folder under LIBRARY_NAME directory.

 ## Tutorials

 1. There are tutorials for every library/module used for Data Science.